AG2048/hardware_mm_engines/sum_stationary_integration/hdl/README.md

 ### Figure out input shape
 Input shape may not be convenient as of this point, when corresponding to output shapes (there may be a few index reversal along the way?), so make the input buffer and output writer consistent in shape.

+### Processor `last` input must be simultaneous
+`processor` should not have to hold up both row and col operations while waiting for them to input.
+Right now both input has to be simultaneous (maybe this is not resolveable due to the design of the processor)

+### output_streaming_registers
+could just for this to be row by row always.